 Water samples from pan and suction lysimeters were collected on a monthly basis for the first year.
 For the following years, samples were collected every other month.
-Due to dry weather conditions and equipment failures, however, there were numerous instances in which water was not present or could not be extracted.
-Of the possible 4,140 suction lysimeter samples, only 2,604 samples (63%) were collected between April 2003 and October 2009.
+These routine collections amount to 7,560 sampling attempts since April 2003.
+Due to dry weather conditions and other climatic factors, however, there were instances in which water was not present or could not be extracted.